Gauge Enhanced Quantum Criticality Between Grand Unifications: Categorical Higher Symmetry Retraction: Acknowledgements

 \section{Acknowledgements}

 JW deeply appreciates Pierre Deligne, Jun Hou Fung, Yuta Hamada, Jacob McNamara, Miguel Montero, Shu-Heng Shao, Ryan Thorngren, Cumrun Vafa, Zheyan Wan, and Yunqin Zheng for helpful comments.
 We thank Zheyan Wan for the collaborations on upcoming works.
+JW thanks Miguel Montero et al for other related discussions \cite{MonteroWang}.
 YZY is supported by a startup fund at UCSD.
 This work is supported by NSF Grant DMS-1607871 ``Analysis, Geometry and Mathematical Physics'' and Center for Mathematical Sciences and Applications at Harvard University.